LostElkByte/color-extraction/README.md

 **Returns: Promise<[{ paletteColorHex: String, colorName: [ String, String, String ] },...]>**

 Get the color palette from the image.
 Returns an array.
-Each color in the array is an object that contains two attributes: 1. paletteColorHex is a string whose hexadecimal color number represents the extracted color value; 2. colorName is an array that stores the corresponding names of colors.
+The array contains several objects, each of which has two properties :paletteColorHex is a string with a hexadecimal color number representing the extracted color value; 2. colorName is an array that stores the corresponding names of colors.

 **image** - When called in the browser, this argument expects an HTML image element, not a URL.
 When run in Node, this argument expects a path to the image.